hanmoZhong/Digital-Tools-Project/README.md

 jingshu.yang@uzh.ch

 ## Project Structure
-1. Choose of Commodity Price Index
+1. Europe Gas Price Index in the latest 5 years

-2. Chosse of CPI/Inflation Rate
+2. Chosse of CPI/Inflation Rate in Europe

 3. Analysis

-a.commodity price & inflation correlation
+a.
+Analysis of Influencing Factors of Natural Gas Price Fluctuation and Reasons for Abnormal Price

-b.commodity price & inflation regression
+b.
+Analysis of Inflation Influencing Factors and Fluctuation Causes

 c.if commodity grows faster than inflation, we can use commodity price as a predictor for inflation?